 English Setters are generally well-behaved off leash, but it depends on their training and the specific dog's personality.
 Their strong prey drive may lead them to chase after small animals, so off-leash activities should be supervised in open areas where they won't encounter potential distractions.

-The most noticeable difference between the two breeds is their coat color.
-English Setters have a tricolor coat with white, orange, or liver, and sometimes black markings.
-In contrast, Irish Setters have a solid, rich, chestnut or mahogany-colored coat.
+The most noticeable difference between the two breeds is their coat colour.
+English Setters have a tricolour coat with white, orange, or liver, and sometimes black markings.
+In contrast, Irish Setters have a solid, rich, chestnut or mahogany-coloured coat.
 Irish Setters are also typically taller and leaner than English Setters, with a more active and exuberant temperament.

 Yes, English Setters are known for their intelligence and trainability.
 They can quickly grasp commands and excel in various canine sports and activities.
 Mental stimulation and positive reinforcement-based training methods are ideal for harnessing their intelligence.